linanqiu/courseworks-signin/README.md

 ## To Run
 Download

 1. SignIn.jar
 2. ChromeDriver

-Requires Chrome to be installed to run.
+Requires **Google Chrome** to be installed.
 I mean who doesn't use Chrome.

 Place the two in the same folder, and run SignIn.jar